 - Help restore pH balance to optimal levels

-- Create an environment less favorable for pathogens
+- Create an setting less favorable for pathogens

-- Support the body's natural regulation and healing processes
+- Support the body's natural rule and healing processes

-The Role of Muscle Testing in Identifying Imbalances
+The Role of Muscle Testing in Finding Imbalances

-Before placing magnets, practitioners use muscle testing (applied kinesiology) to identify areas of pH imbalance.
-The process typically involves:
+Before placing magnets, pros use muscle testing (applied kinesiology).
+It helps find areas of pH imbalance.
+The steps often include:

 - Testing specific points on the body using muscle response

-- Identifying pairs that show an imbalance (one point tests weak, indicating potential pH disruption)
+- Finding pairs that show an imbalance (one point tests weak, indicating potential pH disruption)

 - Placing magnets on the identified pair points